ServandoL7/cse15l-lab-reports/lab4.md

 ### Step 7: Edit the code file to fix the failing test

 - The test failed so changes needed to be made
-- From the ssh terminal the follwing keys were pressed:
+- From the ssh terminal the following keys were pressed:

 ```
 <up> <up> <up> <up> <up> <up> <up> <up> <up> <up> <up> <up> <enter>
 ```

 - The command ran was: ```Vim ListExamples.java```
-- In vim the follong keys were pressed to make the changes
+- In vim the following keys were pressed to make the changes

 ```
 /1 <enter>